albano-moura/foxit-email-invoice/readme.md

-# Foxit Email Invoice
+# Sending PDF Invoices in Email with Foxit

-This Node application demonstrates using the Foxit HTML2PDF tool to generate invoices and email them to your clients.
+This Node application demonstrates using the Foxit HTMLtoPDF tool to generate invoices and email them to your clients.

 ## Prerequisites